Insurance: Life insurance

 Life insurance provides a monetary benefit to a decedent's family or other designated beneficiary, and may specifically provide for income to an insured person's family, burial, funeral and other final expenses.
 Life insurance policies often allow the option of having the proceeds paid to the beneficiary either in a lump sum cash payment or an annuity.
-In most states, a person cannot purchase a policy on another person without their knowledge.
+In most US states, a person cannot purchase a policy on another person without their knowledge.

 Annuities provide a stream of payments and are generally classified as insurance because they are issued by insurance companies, are regulated as insurance, and require the same kinds of actuarial and investment management expertise that life insurance requires.
 Annuities and pensions that pay a benefit for life are sometimes regarded as insurance against the possibility that a retiree will outlive his or her financial resources.
 In that sense, they are the complement of life insurance and, from an underwriting perspective, are the mirror image of life insurance.

 Certain life insurance contracts accumulate cash values, which may be taken by the insured if the policy is surrendered or which may be borrowed against.
 Some policies, such as annuities and endowment policies, are financial instruments to accumulate or liquidate wealth when it is needed.

 In many countries, such as the United States and the UK, the tax law provides that the interest on this cash value is not taxable under certain circumstances.
 This leads to widespread use of life insurance as a tax-efficient method of saving as well as protection in the event of early death.

 In the United States, the tax on interest income on life insurance policies and annuities is generally deferred.
 However, in some cases the benefit derived from tax deferral may be offset by a low return.
 This depends upon the insuring company, the type of policy and other variables (mortality, market return, etc.).
 Moreover, other income tax saving vehicles (e.g., IRAs, 401(k) plans, Roth IRAs) may be better alternatives for value accumulation.